Black Friday 2020 gaming mouse and keyboard deals: all the best early deals

 - Razer Deathadder V2 – £35 from Amazon UK (down from £70)

 The latest version of Razer’s classic gaming mouse, the Deathadder V2 is another top-notch Black Friday bargain if the look of the G502 isn’t quite to your liking.
-Amazon have the best price on it right now, but Currys PC World also have it for £40 if you want to avoid Amazon.
+Currys PC World also have it for £35 if you want to avoid Amazon.

 - Razer Viper – £39 from Amazon UK (down from £50)